Book bans on the rise: Here are the titles being challenged - NewsBreak

 (NEXSTAR) – A recently released report found that, since last summer, over 1,140 different books have been banned or faced being banned from library shelves and in classrooms due to investigations spurred by “challenges from parents, educators, administrators, board members, or responses to laws passed by legislatures.”

 Since July 2021, book bans have been reported in 26 states, according to PEN America , a nonprofit organization that aims to support freedom surrounding literature.
 The American Library Association found that books were challenged more than 700 times last year.
-That’s double the number of books challenged in 2020 and the highest number since the association began recording challenges.EU law targets Big Tech over hate speech, disinformation
+That’s double the number of books challenged in 2020 and the highest number since the association began recording challenges.2 dead, including 3-year-old, in Ohio crash

 While book bans aren’t new, PEN America notes that over the last nine months 41% of bans have been connected to directives from state officials or elected lawmakers.